-Goal 3: Each student will exhibit effective oral and written communication.
+Goal 3: Each student will exhibit effective ORAL AND WRITTEN communication skills.

 Student Learning Objectives:

-SLO 2: Junior students will provide clear and concise instructions to patients to achieve required projections.
-Junior students will maintain professional communications with supervising technologists or staff to validate completion of site-specific performance objectives.
+Goal 3, SLO 2: Junior students will provide clear and concise instructions to patients to achieve required projections.
+Junior students will effectively and comprehensively integrate four required research elements within the research papers composed for the state conference.

 Goal 4: Students and graduates will model professionalism.